renatolinsdigital/temp-website/README.md

 ## Theming

 Every single component with text or colors is using theme properties.
-It meanings that once theme is injected within styled components, we can theme every component with properties like these:
+It meanings that once the theme is injected within styled components, we can use theme properties like so:

 ```
-const { fontFamilies, colors, themeColors, fontSizes, lineHeights } = theme;
+const { fontFamilies, colors, variantColors, fontSizes, lineHeights } = theme;
 ```
-That being said, we wil diferentiate between theme default colors (colors) and colors that can be switched per theme basis (themeColors).
-Each of these properties are already setup and injected with this in mind.
+That being said, we wil diferentiate between theme default colors (colors) and colors that might vary within the theme (variantColors), for example, when using dark mode.
+Theme properties are already setup, typed and injected with this idea in mind.